 Your Pet's Dental Visit

 We schedule just one dental surgery each day to allow plenty of time to be thorough.
 Safety is always a priority.
 We require that older pets (7 years of age for dogs and 8 years of age for cats) have bloodwork and chest x-rays prior to anesthesia.

 Your pet's dental examination includes inspecting and charting each tooth, dental x-rays, extractions as needed, cleaning and polishing, and recovery time.

 We monitor your pet's heart rate, blood pressure, pulse oxygen, and other vitals, and a veterinary technician is in the room with the doctor.

 Our digital dental x-rays are vital when it comes to determining the scope of your pet’s dental needs.
 We perform x-rays before and after your pet’s procedure to ensure that we’ve addressed all tooth decay.

-At Parkside Animal Hospital, we are committed to treating your pet with the best available care.
-That’s why the whole team wears a smile when we know we have "left no rotten tooth behind" and have made a real difference in your pet's life!
+At Parkside Animal Hospital, we are committed to providing your pet with exceptional veterinary care.
+That’s why the whole team wears a smile when we know we have “left no rotten tooth behind” and have made a real difference in your pet’s life!